MESH-Research/Pilcrow/docs/contributing/testing.md

 ## Testing

-The full test suite of CCR consists of the following:
+The full test suite of Pilcrow consists of the following:

 * [Backend Unit Testing](#backend-unit-tests)
 * [Client Unit Testing](#client-unit-tests)